-The Community Fellows Program, a funding mechanism of Penn State’s Consortium to Combat Substance Abuse (CCSA) and the Social Science Research Institute (SSRI), provides support for faculty seeking to develop university-community collaborations that address substance abuse and its spillover effects to families and communities.
-These collaborations should be aimed at building sustainable, evidence-based or evidence-informed programs, policies and/or practices that can effectively address substance misuse/abuse issues within a targeted community.
+As the state’s land grant university, Penn State’s mission includes improving the well-being and health of individuals and communities across the Commonwealth.
+Integral to that goal is close ties with our constituents.
+The Community Fellows Program, a funding mechanism of Penn State’s Consortium to Combat Substance Abuse and the Social Science Research Institute, provides support for faculty seeking to develop university-community collaborations that address substance abuse and its spillover effects to families and communities.
+These collaborations are intended to be aimed at building sustainable, evidence-based or evidence-informed programs, policies and/or practices that can effectively address substance misuse/abuse issues within a targeted community.
 Another goal of this initiative is to build the faculty member’s applied/translational research expertise.
-Toward this end, successful candidates will participate in webinars and workshops aimed at developing competencies in domains such as community engagement, program development, implementation and evaluation, partnering with government officials to promote evidence-based policy, and grant-writing.
+Toward this end, fellows will participate in webinars and workshops aimed at developing competencies in domains such as community engagement, program development, implementation and evaluation, partnering with government officials to promote evidence-based policy, and grant-writing.

 Fellowships will provide funding for tenure track faculty members for up to two course releases across one or two academic years (up to $7,500 per course release).
 Fellows are also eligible to apply for Community Collaboration funds (up to $5,000 for community activities, described below).
 Faculty teams of two can divide the course release funds between them.